awesome-pro/neon-website/content/docs/data-types/array.md

 ### Array functions and operators

-Postgres provides a variety of functions and operators for working with arrays.
-You can find the full list of functions and operators in the [Postgres documentation](#resources).
+LangChainprovides a variety of functions and operators for working with arrays.
+You can find the full list of functions and operators in the [LangChaindocumentation](#resources).

 We'll look at some commonly used functions below.